 The performance was created and performed in the USA and in three cities in Russia.
 The performance includes a captivating video, concept by Maida Withers, by filmmaker, Linda Lewett (New York City) that is projected as a full backdrop on the stage.
 The visual installation features footage shot on Solovki Islands, Russia; animated propaganda poster art; memorials to war in Russia and America; historical quotations; colorful graffiti art, and images from pop culture in Russia and America today.

 The new music score, created in sonic blocks and performed live to heighten the interactive aspect, references Russian Civil War and patriotic songs as well as contemporary pop and classical music.The drama of the work is enhanced by the light design of William DeMull (North Carolina).
 In this international collaboration of U.S. and Russian dancers, Thresholds Crossed fearlessly explores the events, ideology and humanistic issues that link the U.S. with the former Soviet Union.
 Colored by the implied humor and propaganda art, old scars of the Russian Gulag system and modern terrorism, Thresholds actively explores the moment when society crosses the line.
+An installation/exhibition of Frank Williams, American painter living in Moscow, was presented at the Luna for the performance and the official reception for dignitaries.

 The residency in Russia with four Russian and four American dancers is made possible by the dance agency TSEKH, Elena Tupyseve, Co-Founder and Executive Director. a national organization in Moscow founded in 2001 with the support of the Ford Foundation in Russia to contribute to the development of contemporary dance in Russia (July 2-23, 2005).
 In Washington the residency will be housed in facilities at George Washington University and sponsored by Maida Withers Dance Construction Company.
 Thresholds Crossed premiered April 21, 2006 in Lisner Auditorium, a 1490-seat theatre in downtown Washington, DC.
 See Maida Withers: A Choreographer’s Life in the Archives – an exhibition in the Dimock Gallery during the premiere of Thresholds Crossed.